biotaphy/tutorials/_sphinx_config/tutorial/data_wrangle_occurrence.rst

 * Each dictionary must contain "wrangler_type", with the name of the wrangler type.
 * The dictionary will also contain all required parameters and any optional parameters.

+If an operation, such as split_occurrence_data requires a wrangle configuration file, and no other data manipuation is requested, the configuration file can contain an empty list, such as:  `no_wrangle <../../data/wranglers/no_wrangle.rst>`_.

 --------------------------------
 Occurrence Wrangler Types
 --------------------------------